paveu/content-publisher/README.md

 NOTE #4: In order to get the project running please add Facebook SocialApp to the the Django admin.
 Do following steps:
 1) Go to admin page and click at Sites.
 2) DO NOT REMOVE example.com, just edit example.com row and put there your current project domain name.
-3) click save.
+3) Click save.
-4) go to 'Social applications' tab and fill in facebook authentication keys.
+4) Go to 'Social applications' tab and fill in facebook authentication keys.
 Those keys can be found in facebook developer page.

 License
 ----